For more information regarding the coronavirus, please visit our Coronavirus Resource Center.

 - For those undertaking work as contractors or suppliers for the French State, a state of force majeure for all public contracts that disapplies all penalties for late delivery/performance; and

-A ban on payment of dividends or repurchase of shares by large companies (i.e. those employing at least 5.000 employees in France and with a turnover of at least €1.5 billion in France) that benefit from State-aid guarantees or tax forbearance was announced on 27 March 2020.
+A ban on payment of dividends or repurchase of shares by large companies (i.e., those employing at least 5,000 employees in France and with a turnover of at least €1.5 billion in France) that benefit from State-aid guarantees or tax forbearance was announced on 27 March 2020.

-A special support plan for the aeronautical industry has been announced on 9 June 2020.
-This plan includes a moratorium on principal repayments of export credits for 12 months starting from the end of March 2020 (as a counterpart, airlines are subject to a ban on payment of dividends or others to their shareholders); a temporary easing of the repayment terms for new aircraft purchases and an increase of financial support through a public export insurance company.
+A special support plan for the aeronautical industry was announced on 9 June 2020.
+This plan includes a moratorium on principal repayments of export credits for 12 months starting from the end of March 2020 (as a counterpart, airlines are subject to a ban on payment of dividends or others to their shareholders), a temporary easing of the repayment terms for new aircraft purchases and an increase of financial support through a public export insurance company.
 To support French aircraft manufacturing, the government decided on the creation of a €1 billion aeronautical investment fund to support small and medium-sized businesses in their R&D and automation (€500 million available already in July 2020).
 On top of that, France supports the green transition of aircraft manufacturing with a €300 million fund over a three-year period.

 The French government has also announced a specific investment plan for certain large listed companies facing difficulties and has adapted the French legal framework and implemented specific interim modifications to labour law, business and company law and the functioning of the French justice system (for further details see our update here).

 Italy has been the country worst affected by the pandemic so far.
 Its government has issued an initial decree (named the “Cure Italy Decree”), which was followed by a second one and a third one.
 These decrees have introduced support measures for businesses that largely mirror the German and French ones, including: